JL-III/Theatria/docs/gameplay-features/ranks/mortal-tier/05-patrician.md

 ### 🔹 Create Multiple Lands
 - **Create up to 3 lands** to expand your control and influence.

-### 🔹 Purchase a Player Warp
-- Gain the ability to **buy 1 player warp**, making travel to key locations more convenient.

 ### 🔹 Claim More Chunks
 - **Claim up to 500 chunks per land**, allowing you to develop sprawling and ambitious builds.